visual-layer/visuallayer/README.md

 The `visuallayer` package also lets you access [VL Datasets](https://docs.visual-layer.com/docs/what-are-vl-datasets) - a collection of clean versions of widely used computer vision datasets.

-For example with only 2 lines of code, load the clean vl-datasets version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset with:
+For example with only 2 lines of code, load the clean vl datasets version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset with:
 ```shell
 import visuallayer as vl
 dataset = vl.datasets.zoo.load('vl-imagenet-1k')